American Friends of Ariel – in partnership with the City of Ariel – offers custom-built tours for visiting groups and individuals.

 - Heritage tours explore the Jewish connection to Samaria, following the extensive multi-millennial historic arc from past to present to future.

-The following is a shortlist of some landmarks that can be incorporated when crafting your itinerary:
+Here’s a shortlist of some landmarks that can be incorporated when crafting your itinerary:

 - Ariel Industrial Park (AIP) – Appreciate the size and impact of Ariel’s domestic and international industries.
 Discover where Israelis and Palestinian Arabs work side by side.
 Identify the threats, failures and ramifications of the boycott movement.